 Furthermore, the deal is validated by as many nodes are available within your partition.
 Of

-his nodes.
-But, even if you do – as soon as you rejoin the larger network, any attempt at fraud
+of his nodes.
+But, even if you do – as soon as you rejoin the larger network, any attempt at

-will be immediately discovered.
-Unlike statistical consensus, which agrees with a majority – it
+fraud will be immediately discovered.
+Unlike statistical consensus, which agrees with a

 Don’t take suitcases of “totally legit!”
-USD$100 bills from a stranger in exchange for your
+USD$100 bills from a North Korean stranger in

 Don’t trust a certified cheque from “Bubba’s Bank and Trust and Taco Shack”, or from the